material-motion/material-motion/specifications/interaction/README.md

 An interaction describes a coherent interactive experience.
 Interactions can involve any number of plans and targets.
 The specificity of an interaction is left as an exercise to its creator.

-Interactions should strive for being composable.
+Interactions should prefer composition over subclassing.

 Object-oriented interactions are encouraged to make use of the [Director](director.md) object type.
 For example: